Observation of $\bar{\Lambda}p\to K^{+}\pi^{+}\pi^{-}\pi^{0}$ and $\bar{\Lambda}p\to K^{+}\pi^{+}\pi^{-}2\pi^{0}$

 Using a {\sc geant4}-based~\cite{G42002iii} Monte Carlo (MC) package, simulated samples are produced, incorporating the geometric description of the BESIII detector, the propagation of particles through the detector and the detector response.
 An inclusive MC sample containing 10 billion generic $J/\psi$ decays is used to investigate potential backgrounds.
 The formation of the $J/\psi$ resonance is simulated by the MC event generator {\sc kkmc}~\cite{Jadach2001}, where the beam-energy spread and initial-state radiation in the $e^+ e^-$ annihilation are taken into account.
 The known decay modes are generated by {\sc evtgen}~\cite{Lange2001,*Ping2008} using branching fractions taken from the Particle Data Group (PDG)~\cite{PDG}, while the unknown decay modes are modeled with {\sc lundcharm}~\cite{Chen2000,*Yang2014a}.
 The signal processes considered in this analysis are $J/\psi \to \Lambda \bar{\Lambda}$ with $\bar{\Lambda} p \to K^{+}\pi^{+}\pi^{-} + k\,\pi^{0}$, with $k=1,2,3$ and $\bar{\Lambda} p \to K^{*}(892)^{+}\pi^{+}\pi^{-}$, $K^{*}(892)^{+}\to K^+ \pi^0$, $\pi^0\to \gamma \gamma$.
-In the signal simulation, the angular distribution of $J/\psi\to\Lambda\bar{\Lambda}$ is modeled according to the join angular distribution measured in Ref.~\cite{BESIII:2022qax}, and the mass and the width of $K^{*}(892)^{+}$ are set to be $891.67\pm0.26$~MeV/$c^2$ and $51.4\pm0.8$~MeV/$c^2$~\cite{PDG}.
+In the signal simulation, the angular distribution of $J/\psi\to\Lambda\bar{\Lambda}$ is generated according to the measurement in Ref.~\cite{BESIII:2022qax}, and the mass and the width of $K^{*}(892)^{+}$ are set to be $891.67\pm0.26$~MeV/$c^2$ and $51.4\pm0.8$~MeV/$c^2$~\cite{PDG}.
 The reactions $\bar{\Lambda}p\to K^{+}\pi^{+}\pi^{-} + k\,\pi^{0}$ are simulated with the proton at rest, with the angular distributions of the final state mesons following an isotropic phase-space distribution.
+The efficiency differences among the various data-taking periods are taken into account in the MC simulation, and the same event selection criteria are applied to both data and MC samples in this Letter.

 To investigate the signal process, we tag the $\Lambda$ hyperon via its decay mode $\Lambda \to p \pi^-$ (single-tag (ST)), from which we determine the four-momentum of the $\bar{\Lambda}$ antihyperon by missing kinematics.
 The signal processes are then reconstructed from the remaining tracks and neutral showers in the BESIII calorimeter not used in the tag selection.
 Candidate events in which the $\bar{\Lambda}$ annihilates with a proton into $K^{+}\pi^{+}\pi^{-} + k\,\pi^{0}$ and the $\Lambda$ decays into the tag mode are called secondary annihilation (SA) events.
 The cross section of the signal process is given by